Valdo Williams

-Valdo O. Williams (March 30, 1928 - July 8, 2010) was a Canadian post bop free jazz pianist best known for his trio work with Reggie Johnson and Stu Martin, who recorded together for the Savoy record label.
-He appeared on Canadian television with Charlie Parker in the 1950s and with Hal Singer in the 1960s.
-Scott Yanow's review of New Advanced Jazz comments on Williams "performing free jazz that has a strong forward movement and generally swings."
+Valdo O. Williams (March 30, 1928 - July 8, 2010) was a Canadian post-bop free jazz pianist best known for his trio work with Reggie Johnson and Stu Martin.
+Williams recorded for the Savoy record label in a trio setting in 1966.
+They released one album, entitled New Advanced Jazz.
+AllMusic's review of New Advanced Jazz comments on Williams "performing free jazz that has a strong forward movement and generally swings."

+Williams appeared on Canadian television accompanying saxophonists Charlie Parker in the 1950s and Hal Singer in the 1960s.